 Given levels of corporate concentration and the size and power of a small number of firms, there is a tendency to view their influence as beyond contestation.
 However, these businesses are actually highly vulnerable and contesting corporate concentration means putting in place measures to take advantage of those vulnerabilities.
+See also Get Started Problems, Lack of Resilience for more on vulnerabilities related to COVID-19,

 - The increased interest in chemical use reduction, e.g., IPM and organic production, is slowly reducing demand for farm chemicals.